majesticio/llm_eval_suite/README.md

 # **LLM Evaluation Suite**
 ----------
-*Easily test open source LLMs using Ollama*
+*Easily evaluate open source LLMs using Ollama and Hugging Face datasets*

 This project provides a comprehensive testing suite to evaluate large language models (LLMs) on a wide range of natural language understanding tasks.
 The suite includes evaluations that cover commonsense reasoning, reading comprehension, textual entailment, and other advanced language tasks.